Walter Alston: Early years in Los Angeles

 Managing the NL All-Star Team in 1960, Alston attracted some controversy when he left Milwaukee Braves pitchers Warren Spahn and Lew Burdette off the roster.
 An Associated Press report said the omission may have been a snub directed at Dressen, who was the manager in Milwaukee.
 The 1960 Dodgers finished in fourth place.
-The following year, the team finished in second place after veteran Duke Snider missed two months with a broken arm.
+The following year, the team finished in second place after veteran Duke Snider missed one month with a broken arm.
 The Dodgers lost the lead in the 1962 NL pennant race and rumors surfaced that Alston and coach Leo Durocher might be fired, but the team retained both for 1963.

 The Dodgers swept the World Series in 1963, the first time that the New York Yankees had lost a World Series in four games.
-Alston's pitchers excelled, as Koufax struck out 23 batters over two games and Drysdale threw a shutout in Game 3.
+Alston's pitchers excelled, with Koufax striking out 23 batters over two games winning the World Series MVP Award.
 Over the four games, Alston employed only four pitchers: three starters and one reliever.
-The 1964 team was 80–82, its first losing season in several years.
+The 1964 team was 80–82, its first losing season since 1958.
 Alston used the team's 1964 performance to motivate them moving forward.
 In spring training before the 1965 season, he said that he would not let his team forget the difficulties they had in the previous season.